 Election officials in California and across the country are facing an increasingly hostile and threatening public.
-According to the Department of Justice’s Election Threats Task Force, there have been over 1,000 threats received by election workers and reported to the FBI nationwide in the past year, with at least 100 rising to the level of a prosecutable threat of unlawful violence.
-CVF exposed this crisis in its landmark 2021 report, Documenting and Addressing Harassment of Election Officials.
-In response, CVF has formed a nationwide network of leaders across several sectors that meet monthly to defend and build a community of support for election officials and election administration.
+CVF exposed this crisis in its landmark 2021 report, Documenting and Addressing Harassment of Election Officials and facilitates a nationwide network of leaders across several sectors that meet monthly to defend and build a community of support for election officials and election administration.

 CVF co-sponsored legislation (SB 1131) with the Brennan Center for Justice to strengthen California laws to protect California election workers’ security and safety by allowing them to enroll in address confidentiality programs.
 The bill was signed into law by Governor Newsom on September 26, 2022 and included an urgency clause, so the protections went into effect immediately and before the November 2022 election.

-CVF hosted and online briefing called “Peace at the Polls CA” this past September to help local and state election officials, law enforcement officers, and nonprofit election observers prepare for potential conflict in and around voting sites and election offices before, during, and after California’s November 8th, 2022 election.
+CVF is helping keep voters safe by ensuring election officials and law enforcement officers have open lines of communication.
+In 2022, CVF hosted “Peace at the Polls CA”, an online briefing to help local and state election officials, law enforcement officers, and nonprofit election observers prepare for potential conflict in and around voting sites and election offices.
 The event provided de-escalation tips to help prepare to effectively handle potential confrontations and aggressive poll monitoring.
-This event was also designed to strengthen relationships between local leaders and promote communication to help ensure prompt and thoughtful action if necessary to keep the election and vote-counting process peaceful.
-Over 100 local elections office staff and law enforcement officers from 31 counties attended this briefing.
+Over 100 local elections office staff and law enforcement officers from 29 counties attended this briefing.
 A list of the resources shared with attendees is available on CVF's Peace at the Polls CA Resources web page, as well as a video recording of the event.

 Please donate today with your credit or debit card via PayPal, or by check, to: